Miles Gallagher, Class of '12

 Ashley Moyer graduated from the Sport Management program in the Spring of 2015 with a degree focus in Athletic Management.
 Almost immediately after graduation, Ashley was hired as an adjunct faculty member at Messiah College in the Health and Human Performance department.

 Ashley credits her MU M.Ed. degree with helping her get her foot in the door in higher education.
 She said that her degree has ultimately helped her to get to her goal of teaching courses in Sport Management.

 She credits classes like Sport Law with making the most difference in her education.
 Ashley says that courses like this were the most informative and where she felt like she learned the most applicable skills related to her major.

 Ashley’s advice to current and prospective students is that there are many ways that this degree can take you and you should pursue the endless options.
 She also credits the faculty and staff as helpful resources.

-Morgan graduated from the Sport Management program in the Spring of 2015.
-He was hired by the Ivy League to work as the Coordinator of Compliance and Championships shortly after graduating.
+Rupp graduated from the Sport Management program in the spring of 2015 and was hired by the Ivy League to work as the Coordinator of Compliance and Championships shortly after graduating.
 Morgan’s new job required him to relocate to Princeton, New Jersey and he has been very happy about taking the next step in his career.

 During his studies he found that one of the most important and beneficial parts of the entire program was establishing strong networking connections with the faculty and other students.
 Morgan also mentioned that the internship portion of the program really helped him to gain real world work experience.
 The course that he saw as the most beneficial was WSSD 601:Organization and Administration of Sport Programs.